-This Registration Statement has been amended to revise the number of Units being offered.
+This Registration Statement has been amended to revise the offering from an offering of Units to an offering of shares of Common Stock.

-This Registration Statement contains two prospectuses: one in connection with the public offering of 1,000,000 Units (and shares of common stock which may be issued on exercise of a 45-day option granted to the underwriters to cover over-allotments, if any) through the underwriters named on the cover page of such prospectus (the "Public Offering Prospectus") and one to be used in connection with the potential resale by certain selling stockholders of an aggregate amount of up to 3,091,500 shares of our common stock (the "Selling Stockholder Prospectus").
+This Registration Statement contains two prospectuses: one in connection with the public offering of 1,000,000 shares of Common Stock (and shares of common stock which may be issued on exercise of a 45-day option granted to the underwriters to cover over-allotments, if any) through the underwriters named on the cover page of such prospectus (the "Public Offering Prospectus") and one to be used in connection with the potential resale by certain selling stockholders of an aggregate amount of up to 3,091,500 shares of our common stock (the "Selling Stockholder Prospectus").
 The Public Offering Prospectus and the Selling Stockholder Prospectus will be identical in all respects except for the alternate pages for the Selling Stockholder Prospectus included herein which are labeled "Alternate Pages for Selling Stockholder Prospectus."